whily/notes/xps-archlinux.md

 ## TODO

+* HiDPI for Wayland and SDDM
+* Sway for Wayland
+* Sly for Emacs
+* Fix IBus in KDE
 * Resolve the issue the i3 status bar is too high (lots of padding in the bottom of the bar, might be due to some font config)
 * Full disk encryption using LUKS: